Author: Chris Tomson

 Towthorpe Manor Farm is a 242ha arable farm with chalk dales grazed with native breed cattle.
 There is a small shoot with cover crops of mustard and triticale privately funded.

 Winter cropping includes oilseed rape, winter wheat, winter barley and oats for Jordans.
 Spring beans are also grown, and precision farming is undertaken on the farm.

-This particular feature was chosen as part of a Conservation Grade agreement which requires 10% of arable land to be in wildlife friendly options.
-The option is sited alongside an east-facing 6m grass strip adjacent to a chalk dale and hedgerow.
+This particular feature was chosen as part of a Conservation Grade agreenment which requires 10% of arable land to be in wildlife friendly options.
+The option is sited alongside an east-facing 6m grass strip which is adjacent to a chalk dale and hedgerow.

 The seed mix used comprised clovers, vetches, bird's-foot trefoil and sanfoin.

 Late May 2013 - Sown into stubble using a Simba Express cultivator with tines set at 10 inches into the ground to take out compaction with integral rollers behind the tines.
 The seed is broadcast electrically onto the cultivated surface and Cambridge rolled.
 A heavy flat roller is recommended to give soil seed contact on this chalk brashy land.

 Establishment was slow due to dry conditions in this low rainfall area.
 Re-drilling was considered, but sufficient rainfall brought about a rapid improvement with 95% establishment ground cover.